kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 **It's on you to format the prompt according to the model's instruction/chat format**, assuming that's applicable and beneficial.
 Before calling any CAPPr functions, consider printing ``{prompt}{end_of_prompt}{completion}`` for each completion in your list of possible completions/choices, and ensure that each passes the eye test.
+If you had to apply a chat format, ensure that the ``prompt`` doesn't end with the EOS token.

 And yes, you'll likely need to do a bit of prompt engineering.
 But if you can write a sentence, you can write a prompt.
 It's mostly a matter of trial and error.
 Here's an